MikeFHS/automated-rating-curve/docs/bathymetry.md

 1. ARC evaluates the locally detected bank-to-bank top widths within each reach and replaces any cross section whose width falls outside the reach 25th-75th percentile band with bank indices matching the reach-median top width.
 2. If a cross section still does not have a valid bank result after that screen, ARC uses the same reach-median top width to assign bank indices directly from the sampled profile spacing.
 3. ARC converts the resulting bank elevations into reach-scale controls by ordering the sections from upstream to downstream, tracking each reach's minimum bank elevation, and using the `reach_id` and `downstream_reach_id` fields from `StrmShp_File` to build a directed reach network with `networkx`.
-    - Along each headwater-to-outlet path, ARC now uses the lowest observed downstream reach minimum as the preferred interpolation anchor for each upstream segment.
+    - Along each headwater-to-outlet path, ARC uses reach minima to establish outlet controls and an initial grade no smaller than `MIN_SLOPE`.
+    - Within a reach, a cell observation below the current interpolated elevation becomes a new anchor for the next downstream cells.
+ARC recomputes the grade toward the outlet and retains the required downstream fall.
 4. ARC keeps the filtered or reach-filled bank indices and the corresponding bank-to-bank top width on each sampled cross section.
     - The smoothed reach-scale elevation is retained for staged diagnostics and for workflows that use bank elevation as the vertical bathymetry control; it does not replace the locally detected width geometry.
 5. A trapezoidal channel is constructed: